38-Year-Old Kicker – Free Agent

 There was no outlook written for Shayne Graham in 2016.
 Check out the latest news below for more on his current fantasy value.

 Shayne Graham Contract Information:

-Waived by the Saints in August of 2014.
+Released by the Falcons in September of 2016.

 To instantly reveal our fantasy analysis of every player – including Shayne Graham – simply subscribe now.